jmkraus/picochat/README.md

 #### /load `<filename>`

-Without a filename, an input line shows up, where the name can be entered.
+Without a filename, an input line appears, where the name can be entered.
 If the input is omitted (only _ENTER_), then the load process is cancelled.

-Filename is sufficient since the path is invariably set (see above).
+The filename is sufficient because the path is invariably set (see above).
 Suffix can be omitted, it is always `.chat`.

 #### /save `<filename>`